fscorrupt/awesome-stars/README.md

 - [openai/whisper](https://github.com/openai/whisper) - Robust Speech Recognition via Large-Scale Weak Supervision
 - [Taxel/PlexTraktSync](https://github.com/Taxel/PlexTraktSync) - A python script that syncs the movies, shows and ratings between trakt and Plex (without needing a PlexPass or Trakt VIP subscription)
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
-- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - The best and simplest free open source web page change detection, website watcher,  restock monitor and notification service.
-Restock Monitor, change detection.
-Designed for simplicity - Simply monito
+- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - Best and simplest tool for website change detection, web page monitoring, and website change alerts.
+Perfect for tracking content changes, price drops, restock alerts, and website defacement monitorin
 - [vstconsulting/polemarch](https://github.com/vstconsulting/polemarch) - Simple WEB gui for infrastructure management by ansible playbooks or modules.
 This is only mirror with bins in releases.
 - [grssmnn/ha-flexispot-standing-desk](https://github.com/grssmnn/ha-flexispot-standing-desk) - Home Assistant integration for a standing desk by Flexispot in micropython
 - [wizarrrr/wizarr](https://github.com/wizarrrr/wizarr) - Wizarr is an advanced user invitation and management system for Jellyfin, Plex, Emby etc.